phthom/PracticalIBMCloud/4-Docker Lab.md

 ## Conclusion

 Congratulations, you have successfully completed this Containers lab!.
-You've just deployed your first Docker-based web app on IBM Cloud Private!
-In this lab, you learned how to tag and push local images to IPC, inspect pushed images for security vulnerabilities, and run hosted multi-container applications on IBM Containers.
+You've just deployed your first Docker-based web app on IBM Cloud !
+In this lab, you learned how to tag and build local images.

 ---
 # End of the lab